machal/cssmine-content/animations-priklady.md

 the element will be fully transparent (invisible) and at the end of the animation, it will be fully opaque.
 In other words, the element will blink.

-The animation will be applied if a user hovers over the element with a mouse.
-Or using alternative ways for that matter:
+The animation will be applied if a user hovers over the element with a mouse or using alternative ways for that matter:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~